 - Other federal and state laws and regulations affecting employers.

-We also defend companies before government agencies such as the Equal Employment Opportunity Commission, the Maryland Commission on Human Relations, and the Maryland Commission on Civil Rights.
+We also defend companies before the Equal Employment Opportunity Commission and the Maryland Commission on Civil Rights.
 When investigations do occur, we strategize with clients to ensure that these matters are addressed swiftly and efficiently.

 Though our emphasis is on avoiding litigation, we know that sometimes litigation is inevitable.
 In these instances, Shapiro Sher’s team of experienced employment litigators is prepared to defend clients facing lawsuits brought by individuals as well as by the EEOC and other regulatory agencies.
 We handle all forms of employment litigation, including actions to enforce non-competition or non-solicitation agreements, claims alleging breach of employment agreement, breach of fiduciary duty, wrongful discharge, sexual harassment, or violations of federal and state anti-discrimination laws.